-- the applicable class of our capital stock is considered regularly traded under applicable U.S. Treasury regulations on an established securities market, such as the New York Stock Exchange; and - the non-U.S. holder owned, actually or constructively, 5% or less of the applicable class of our capital stock at all times during a specified testing period.
+- the applicable class of our capital stock is considered regularly traded under applicable Treasury regulations on an established securities market, such as the New York Stock Exchange, or NYSE; and - the non-U.S. holder owned, actually or constructively, 10% or less of the applicable class of our capital stock at all times during a specified testing period.

-As noted above, we believe that our common stock, Series A preferred stock and Series B preferred stock is currently treated as being regularly traded on an established securities market.
+As noted above, we believe that our capital stock is currently treated as being regularly traded on an established securities market.